Wellable

 Pro tip: Try using a challenge platform that allows for third-party app and device integration.
 Allowing employees to sync their Fitbits and other popular wellness technologies to the program makes things easy and will actually save you money.

-This is why it’s so important for workplace wellness challenges to keep leaderboards as fresh as possible, ideally updated no less than once a day.
-Competition without accurate information will turn participants off.
+This is why it’s important for workplace wellness challenges to keep leaderboards as fresh as possible, ideally updated no less than once a day.
+Competition without accurate information will struggle to motivate participants.

 Pro tip: Third-party integrations ensure that data is collected accurately and updated in a timely fashion.